TulipJani/New-Tab-Extension/readme.md

 ## Overview

 The **New Tab Extension** is a stylish Chrome extension that enhances your new tab experience with a clean and functional design.
-It offers:

-- **Dynamic Quotes**: Get inspired by a random quote every time you open a new tab.
-- **Current Time**: Stay updated with a real-time clock.
-- **Search Functionality**: Easily search the web with your preferred search engines.
-- **Recent Sites**: Quickly access your most visited sites with intuitive icons.
-- **Minimal Background**: Enjoy a visually appealing and minimalistic background.

 ## Features